 University of Iowa LGBTQ Resources

 UI Lesbian, Gay, Bisexual, Transgender and Queer Resource Center

 The LGBTQRC opened its doors in Fall 2006 as a space to interact with other LGBTQ students and enhance student educational experience at the University of Iowa.

 Spectrum UI (formerly called the University of Iowa Gay, Lesbian, Bisexual, Transgender and Allied Union) is more than 30 years old, making it one of the oldest campus LGBTQ organizations in the US.
 In fact, it is the oldest state university LGBTQ organization that has been continuously funding and recognized in the U.S.

 Advice, information, and additional resources that address international LGBTQ issues.
 Country-specific profile pages on this website include a "Local Laws and Special Considerations" section that frequently details safety considerations specific to LGBTQ travelers.

 A crowdsourced compilation of information about the legal status and social climate for LGBTQ people worldwide, with listings by country.

 NYU LGBTQ Student to Student Guide

 A guide to various locations NYU students have traveled complete with legislation, cultural differences, location-specific resources and student stories.

-Country-by-country description of LGBT rights in European nations
+Country-by-country description of LGBTQ rights in European nations

 Travel information, news, links to resources and organizations and legislation for various countries in Asia.